 - Finally, press Ctrl + Enter together to get the desired values along the whole cell range at the same time.

-Read More: How to Estimate Inverse Exponential in Excel (3 Ideal Examples)
+Read More: How to Use Exponent Symbol in Excel

 Things to Remember